Soulsbane/todolistgen/API.md

 Returns the path where the todo list will be created.

 #Path.GetConfigDir()
 Returns the path to the applications's config directory.
-On Linux /home/user/.config/Raijinsoft/todolistgen
+On Linux /home/user/.config/Raijinsoft/todolistgen and typically C:\Documents and Settings\username\Local Settings\Application Data\Raijinsoft\todolistgen on windows.

 #Path.Normalize(...)
 Combines one or more path segments.
 Directory separators are inserted between segments if necessary.
 For example, passing Normalize("foo", "bar", "baz") will return "foo/bar/baz".